pathminder/pathminder.github.io/_classes/monk.md

   - name: maneuvers
     levels: [1]
     text: |
       A monk of the silver fist begins his career with knowledge of three martial maneuvers.
 The disciplines available to him are Eternal Guardian, Iron Tortoise, and Mithral Current.
-A monk of the silver fist gains Bluff and Perform as class skills.

       Once the monk of the silver fist knows a maneuver, he must ready it before he can use it (see Maneuvers Readied, below).
 A maneuver usable by monk of the silver fist is considered an extraordinary ability unless otherwise noted in it or its discipline's description.
 A monk of the silver fist's maneuvers are not affected by spell resistance, and he does not provoke attacks of opportunity when he initiates one.